WhiteMemory99/Intellij-Python-Inlay-Params/README.md

 ## Settings

-The plugin can be disabled anytime in IDE settings:
+The plugin can be disabled entirely in the IDE settings:

 <kbd>Settings</kbd> -> <kbd>Editor</kbd> -> <kbd>Inlay Hints</kbd> -> <kbd>Parameter names</kbd> -> <kbd>Python</kbd>

+There are also more detailed settings in the same section that let you control the behavior of the plugin.

 ## Demo Screenshot